 Dream #263.
 The Feminine

-Working with this dream, I realized that much of teh strength of the patriarchal code lies in its endorsement by a god.
+Working with this dream, I realized that much of the strength of the patriarchal code lies in its endorsement by a god.
 Authority over woman is vested in many by this god.
 This “advantage” is difficult to overcome since fear of God is inscribed in our consciousness from birth.
 This fear will repress any impulse we might have to revolt against the rules (The Second Sex, Beauvoir, 1953).
 You will go to hell if you do not obey.
 Beauvoir wrote this book when I was eight years old.
 I read it in my twenties but it wasn’t until midlife that I came to question the authority of the Church.
-Scripture read from the pulpit and also studied in the Baltimore Catechism did not provide me with any models for woman as teh moral center of her own life.
+Scripture read from the pulpit and also studied in the Baltimore Catechism did not provide me with any models for woman as the moral center of her own life.
 Prior to Vatican II in 1962, scriptural interpretation was the province of the clergy and the Catholic laity were “instructed” in Bible understanding!!
-Even though our culture believes it is secular.
+Strangely, our culture believes it is secular.
 Absolutely untrue.
 Patriarchal consciousness rests on religious beliefs in a God-made-in-man’s-own-image while woman is fatally flawed, tempting man into sinfulness via that damn apple.
-The myth of course is a story … but young children are not taught the story of Adam and Eve as a story but rather as a literal belief!!
+The myth of course is a story … but young children are not taught the story of Adam and Eve as a story but rather as a literal belief.
 If you do not believe me, you can even read my Ancient History grade ten textbook.
 It includes the Garden of Eden and the Hanging Gardens of Babylon as real places.
 Serious.
-The Judeo-Christian cosmology underlying teh Western literary canon and Western civilization sees Eva as responsible for the downfall of mankind–a flawed moral center.
+The Judeo-Christian cosmology underlying the Western literary canon and Western civilization see Eve as responsible for the downfall of mankind–a flawed moral center.
 Now, I no longer believe this for one minute.
-But it was a great, long, huge struggle.
+But it was a great, long, arduous struggle to undermine and finally dissolve that belief.
 And, I am grateful for the dream.
 My journey parallels that of many men and women in our culture.
 Flawed Biblical interpretations form the depth of our collective unconscious.
 Archetypes are buried deep.
 However, as hidden as they are, they emerge and rule our lives without our conscious knowledge.
-Next blog will show you how to use as if as a form for understanding your dreams.
-And, I’ll introduce the characters in Shields’ book, Unless.